renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/policy/exceptions.md

     ```

 This exception is applied to [KSV012][ksv012] in defsec.
-You can get the package names in the [defsec repository][defsec] or the JSON output from Trivy.
+You can get the package names in the [defsec repository][defsec] or the JSON output from Vul.

 For more details, see [an example][rule-example].